artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

  <img src="/images/react-native/artsy_react_logo.svg" style="width:300px;">
 </center>

 React is a Facebook project which offers a uni-direction Component model that _can_ replace MVC in a front-end application.
-React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to to view in memory and then React would handle finding the differences between view states.
+React was built out of a desire to abstract away a web page's true view hierarchy (called the DOM) so that they could make changes to the view in memory and then React would handle finding the differences between view states.

 You create a set of Components to encapsulate each part of the state of the page.
 React makes it easy to make components that are functional in the [Functional Reactive Programming](https://en.wikipedia.org/wiki/functional_reactive_programming) sense.
 They act like a function which takes some specially declared state and it is rendered into HTML.

-A component optionally uses a language called [JSX](#jsx) to visualise how each component's child components are set up,here's an example of a React component using JSX [from Emission, our React Native library][search-bar]:
+A component optionally uses a language called [JSX](#jsx) to visualise how each component's child components are set up, here's an example of a React component using JSX [from Emission, our React Native library][search-bar]:

 ```js
 export default class SearchBar extends React.Component {